 O d e t t e H e i d e m a n

-Having studied Art History at university & 19th & 20th C Decorative Arts at Sotheby’s, my first job was in the Photography Collection at the Victoria & Albert Museum in London, where my lunch hours were spent investigating the museum’s prodigious ceramic collection.
+Having studied Art History at university & 19th & 20th C Decorative Arts at Sotheby’s, my first job was in the Photography Collection at the Victoria & Albert Museum in London.
+There, my lunch hours were spent investigating the museum’s prodigious ceramic collection.
 My own clay training did not come until later, formed mainly with master potters Lisa Hammond and Kevin Millward in the U.K..
-These two potters along with Akiko Hirai have deeply impressed upon me the importance of ceramic history, and the innate beauty of the functional form in daily use.
+These two potters along with Akiko Hirai have deeply impressed upon me the importance of ceramic history, and the beauty of the functional form in daily use.